dasusers/OLD/README.md

 </head>
 <body>

-    <h1>BackInMyDay ‐ $OLD</h1>
+    <h1>BackInMyDay ‐ OLD</h1>
+        <h2>Version 1.1 – 34VtiFPAUf3NCfGKAbRC4SFqFSok7iGn4wigjfmmbonk</h2>

     <div class="content">
-        <h2>🧓 BackInMyDay ($OLD)</h2>
+        <h2>🧓 BackInMyDay (OLD)</h2>
-        <p>The Only Crypto You’re Too Young to Understand<br>Version 1.1 – May 2025<br>Founder: A guy who once mined Bitcoin on a microwave</p>
+        <p>Founder: A guy who once mined Bitcoin on a microwave</p>

         <h2>👴 Abstract</h2>
-        <p>BackInMyDay ($OLD) is a nostalgic, anti-hype, proof-of-inertia cryptocurrency that rewards only the most patient and stubborn investors — especially those who don’t trust anything that moves too fast… like Solana.
-In a world obsessed with speed, $OLD dares to go slow.
+        <p>BackInMyDay (OLD) is a nostalgic, anti-hype, proof-of-inertia cryptocurrency that rewards only the most patient and stubborn investors — especially those who don’t trust anything that moves too fast… like Solana.
+In a world obsessed with speed, OLD dares to go slow.
 Like, dial-up slow.
 Our protocol encourages deep, painful HODLing and penalizes anyone with the nerve to do things.</p>

         <h2>💡 Vision Statement</h2>
         <p>“Back in my day, blockchains went down once a week, and we mined crypto with calculators!”</p>
-        <p>BackInMyDay exists to parody the generational divide in crypto, especially between old-school Bitcoiners and the Zoomer-fueled Solana crowd. $OLD isn’t here to scale — it’s here to sit.</p>
+        <p>OLD exists to parody the generational divide in crypto, especially between old-school Bitcoiners and the Zoomer-fueled Solana crowd.
+OLD isn’t here to scale — it’s here to sit.</p>

         <h2 class="section-header">🧠 Key Features</h2>
         <ul>